SEIU-Community Clinics Partnership

 • The SEIU-Community Clinics Partnership is a voluntary collaboration between California-based Community Health Centers (FQHCs) and Locals of the Service Employee International Union (SEIU) to work cooperatively on issues we jointly identify to uplift Health Centers, workers, the patients we serve and communities in which we live and work.

-• It is a state-wide organization that includes Health Centers and SEIU Locals representing health care workers throughout the state, with the support of the national SEIU and SEIU-California.
+• This state-wide partnership that includes Community Health Centers and SEIU Locals representing health care workers throughout the state, with the support of the national SEIU and SEIU-California.
 Also known as a Labor Management Cooperation Committee (LMCC) under federal law, it operates as a non-profit organization with a jointly-governed Trust Fund led by equal representation from participating Health Centers and local unions.

 OUR VALUES